grafana/grafana/docs/sources/dashboards/create-manage-playlists/index.md

 1. Click **Start \<playlist name\>**.

 The playlist displays each dashboard for the time specified in the **Interval** field, set when creating or editing a playlist.
-Once a playlist starts, you can [control](#control-a-playlist) it using the navbar at the top of your screen.
+After a playlist starts, you can [control](#control-a-playlist) it using the navbar at the top of your screen.

+### Playlist modes

 | Mode                               | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | ---------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |